ericknathan/starwars-wiki/.github/english/README.md

 ![cover](.github/images/cover.png?style=flat)

-## 💻 Projeto
+## 💻 Description
-Aplicativo com a principal funcionalidade de mostrar filmes e personagens da franquia StarWars, você pode adicioná-los às suas listas de favoritos e procurar personagens/filmes através de seu nome.
+Application with the main functionality to show movies and characters from the StarWars films, you can add them to your favorites lists and search for characters/movies through their name.

 ![Alt Text](https://media.giphy.com/media/6OECbfhIGPGF7vaozV/giphy.gif)

 ## :hammer_and_wrench: Features

--   [x] Indicação de busca vazia
+-   [x] Empty search prompt
--   [x] Ordenação aleatória de filmes e personagens
+-   [x] Random ordering of movies and characters
--   [x] Sistema de autenticação através do Discord oAuth2
+-   [x] Authentication system through Discord oAuth2
--   [x] Salvamento de favoritos em banco de dados para evitar perdas em outros dispositivos
+-   [x] Saving bookmarks to database to avoid loss on other devices
--   [ ] Redirecionamento para caso o usuário não esteja conectado à internet
+-   [ ] Redirection for if the user is not connected to the internet

-## ✨ Tecnologias
+## ✨ Technologies

 - [Node.JS](https://nodejs.org/en/)
 - [React Native](https://facebook.github.io/react-native/)